opencog/atomspace/Design-Notes-C.md

 The `AndLink` says that there are two premises, to be combined.
 The `LocalQuoteLink` says that each part is a literal, and not to be interpreted.
-The deluge of `Variables` are used to decompose the inputs into thier component parts.
+The deluge of `Variables` are used to decompose the inputs into their component parts.

 In the above, it might have been more correct to use `PresentLink` instead of `LocalQuote`, but historically, the `LocalQuote` got used.